-I’ve believed for a long time that I’m meant to do something important with my life, something that will have a positive impact in some significant way, and leave me with a feeling of satisfaction and “job well done” on my deathbed.
-But I regularly second-guessed this belief, and wondered whether I just had my head in the clouds.
-Then there were the times that I laughed critically at these grandiose and narcicistic aspirations, given that everyday life often seemed to be such a challenge for me.
+I’ve believed for a long time that I’m meant to do something important with my life, something that will have a positive impact in some significant way, and leave me with a feeling of satisfaction and “job well done.”
+I used to second-guess this belief, wonder whether I just had my head in the clouds, and sometimes laugh critically at such grandiose and narcissistic aspirations.
+Now I recognise it’s one of the roles I play, and I’m not so mean to myself about it.

 For so long I felt lost and completely off track.
 Now I realise that I’ve always known deep down who I am and where I’m destined to go, but I couldn’t access that knowing for all of the noise and conditioning of our world.
 I know I’m here to guide, that I’m here to play my part in serving and orienting humanity towards planetary healing and transformation.
 And whilst I still sometimes struggle with how ostentatious that seems, I remind myself there are millions more with similar roles to play.